-More Episodes of Netflix's 'Unsolved Mysteries' Are Coming Soon
+More Episodes of Netflix's 'Unsolved Mysteries' Are Coming This October

 In early July 2020, Netflix opened up another box of nostalgia and released a whole new opportunity for true-crime fans to play internet sleuth by bringing back the beloved docuseries Unsolved Mysteries.
 The show was rebooted in part by the 1987-2010 original's showrunners -- John Cosgrove, Terry Dunn Meurer, and Robert M. Wise -- as well as the production studio behind Stranger Things to explore another crop of stories about inexplicable paranormal instances and confounding cold cases.